- Published on

 If you've been using OpenLens to manage your Kubernetes clusters, I have bad news: it's no longer being maintained.
 The last update was months ago, and the community has moved on.

-But here's the good news: the Kubernetes dashboard ecosystem has exploded with alternatives.
-After testing 13 different tools across my production and dev clusters, I've compiled this comprehensive guide to help you find your next Kubernetes UI.
+The Kubernetes dashboard ecosystem has plenty of alternatives.
+After testing 13 different tools across my production and dev clusters, I've compiled this guide to help you find your next Kubernetes UI.

 | Use Case | Tool | Why |